-Whether it is with stories of real patients, calendar reminders, with tips for staying on course while traveling, or frequently asked questions, there are multiple resources to help.
+Whether it is with stories of real patients, calendar reminders, tips for staying on course while traveling, or frequently asked questions, there are multiple resources to help.
 Remember to take DUPIXENT as directed by your physician.

 Hear from DUPIXENT patients